 Another way trucking companies are compensating for the shortage of drivers, which has put the current truckers under stress, is that drivers are now required to quickly haul larger cargos from destination A to B. In other words, trucking companies overload trucks to deliver shipments on time.
 They fail to realize that overloaded trucks are harder to maneuver, especially for truckers who lack experience in driving semi-trailers and 18 wheelers.

 In addition to this, overloaded trucks are more likely to experience equipment failures, such as brake failure and tire blowouts.
 All these factors combined put the driver at risk of accidents.

 Alarming Truck Accident Statistics

 All the factors discussed above have led to the rise in trucking accidents in and across the US.
 Here are some alarming truck accident statistics worth knowing.
 According to the National Highway Traffic Safety Administration (NHTSA):

 - In 2018 approximately 4,678 people lost their precious lives in accidents with large trucks.
-This figure is up by 1% from the figure recorded in 2017 which was 4,369 number of fatalities
+This figure is up by 1% from the figure recorded in 2017, which was 4,369 fatalities

 - Deaths involving semi-trailers increased for the 4th consecutive year

-- Pedestrians that were killed in truck accidents rose by 13%
+- Pedestrians that died in truck accidents rose by 13%

-Although after a crash with a large truck, the chances of survival are minimal; if you happen to survive you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
-Common truck accident injuries include head injuries, spinal cord damage, broken bones, fractures and traumatic brain injuries.
+After a crash with a large truck, the chances of survival are minimal.
+If you happen to survive, you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
+Common truck accident injuries include head injuries, spinal cord damage, broken bones, fractures, and traumatic brain injuries.
 These injuries can sometimes even cause lasting as well as permanent body damage.